 The main mechanism being certificate revocation lists (CRLs), which communicate to browsers which certificates they shouldn't trust.
 CRLs are usually very large and broken down by intermediate CA, segmentations which make the lists difficult to follow.
 The web browser also needs to have an updated version of the CRL.
 If it doesn't, it will usually create a request for one during a user’s initial connection to the site.
 Helme explains that this delay can"make things look much slower than they actually are”, possibly hurting your page speed and bounce rate (two highly significant SEO factors).

 Owners can also use the online certificate status protocol (OCSP) to ask a CA about a given certificate's status.
 But doing this exposes a users' browsing history and compromising their privacy.
-It’s clear that depending on these mechanisms alone is not sufficient.

 2. New threats are constantly challenging the certificate ecosystem